LLNL/merlin/docs/source/spack.rst

 These options include the compiler version, system type and python version.
 Merlin will then be installed in this specific version allowing for multiple python versions on a single system without the need for a virtualenv.
-The py-merlinwf package builds with python3.6+.
+The py-merlin package builds with python3.6+.

 Checkout spack